andredisa/Battleship_Java_vSimple/README.md

-# 🚢 Battleship Arcade – Java Edition 🎮
+# 🚢 Battleship Arcade – Java 🎮

 >Welcome to **Battleship Arcade**, a stylish and colorful rendition of the classic naval combat game built entirely in **Java Swing**!
 Get ready to place your fleet and engage in strategic warfare against the AI in a grid-based showdown. ⚓💥